Standard actions of Linux package managers

 Sat, 25 February 2023 :: #linux

 I keep forgetting the command line options for standard Linux package manager actions, so I've decided to write a blog post about it.
-I'm currently using Ubuntu, ArchLinux and Fedora, so I'll include deb, pacman and rpm flavors.
+I'm currently using Gentoo, ArchLinux and Fedora, so I'll include pacman, rpm and deb flavors (for completion).

 Q: Locating the owner package of a specified file